henryglends/Bootstrap/README.md

 2. Rebuild apps in Bootstrap

 For TrollStore apps, you can either:
-1. Refresh app registrations form your persistence helper
+1. Refresh app registrations from your persistence helper
 2. Refresh icon cache in TrollStore

 Refreshing icon cache in TrollStore will make injected/Sileo installed applications disappear.
 Rebuild apps from within the Bootstrap app to make them appear again.